cormullion/cormullion.github.io/pages/2020-07-26-JuliaMono.md

 ## ‘Is it finished?’
 @@

 The first β release, version 0.001, was released on July 27, 2020.
-The most recent β release, version 0.028, was released in November 2020.
-Always download the latest version if you want the typeface to perform as well as it can.
+The most recent β release, version 0.033, was released in February 2021.
+Always download the latest version if you want the typeface to perform at its best.

 @@jm_h2
 ## ‘Why don’t these accents/marks work properly?’